yodatk/DSP_Ass1/README.md

 For all tests, output file were correct and valid.

-# How to run The program :
+# How to run the program :

 Each part of the program has it's own maven project. for each Sub-Project to create jar executables, write the command `mvn clean package` in each of the sub directory and you'll have the executable